Everything you need to know about Marketo Engage forms

 Like progressive profiling, the idea of having prefill options on your Marketo forms is to avoid leads having to populate fields over and over with the same information when they want to engage with your content.

-Unlike progressive profiling, prefill on non-Marketo pages (usually your website) allows known visitors to complete a form e.g send an enquiry or engage with content without filling in a form at all.
+Unlike progressive profiling, prefill on non-Marketo pages (usually your website) allows known visitors to complete a form.
+For example, a known visitor could send an enquiry or engage with content without filling in a form at all.
 Instead they can simply see a CTA button which is created via custom HTML from your form settings in edit mode.

 Use hidden UTMs to improve lead attribution